josephdadams/midi-relay/readme.md

     *   projection.general
     *   processcontrol.general
     *   pyro.general
+    *   all
-    *   allAny other value for _commandformat_ will default to "all".
+	Any other value for _commandformat_ will default to "all".

     _command_ should be a string with one of the following values:
     *   go